oezingle/BungeeTowny/README.md

 - Town spawns and Outposts

 # Commands
+## Chat
 - /chat <channel> [msg] - use that channel for chat, or send a single message
 - /mute and /unmute - mute/unmute a given player for everyone
 - /ignore and /unignore - ignore what a given player is saying
 - /message - aliased to /msg when the messaging submodule is enabled
+## Plugin
+ - /bungeetowny - status of the plugin and reloading options

 # Permissions
 See [plugin.yml](https://github.com/oezingle/BungeeTowny/blob/master/src/main/resources/plugin.yml)